calculusphile/calculusphile.github.io/index.md

 [Read More Posts →]({{ '/blog' | relative_url }})

 ## 💡 About This Site

-This portfolio showcases my journey in programming, learning data structures, exploring electronics, and understanding mechanical systems.
+This portfolio showcases my journey in programming, learning data structures & Algorithm during my Computer Science Engineering.
 Feel free to explore my work and [learn more about me]({{ '/about' | relative_url }}).